 Alpha strategies against over-regulation and for liquidity

-When the focus with Liquid Alternatives is on alpha, the issues addressed in almost all cases are regulation and liquidity.
+When the focus with Liquid Alternatives is on alpha, key criteria are regulation and liquidity.
 The management fees are typically not very different despite the UCITS wrapper.
-This market segment has evolved considerably since it took off in 2009/2010, when a huge variety of Hedge Fund strategies were shoehorned into the UCITS format, regardless of whether they were suitable or not.
-In some cases, the process involved significant adaptation.
-Nowadays, investment strategies are increasingly pre-selected on the basis of regulatory restrictions.
+This market segment has evolved considerably.
+Nowadays, investment strategies are increasingly pre-selected on the basis of regulatory frameworks.
 This has greatly boosted the likelihood of generating good results even in the tightly controlled UCITS environment.
 When selecting funds, it is nonetheless still important to ensure that the underlying strategies and securities can provide the promised liquidity in an emergency

 A reduced burden of fees with beta strategies